haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js_init.md

 ### Declarative notation

-Using the declarative notation to insert a JS component allows preparing all the configuration on the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} side and outputting it to the page source using standard tools.
+Using the declarative notation to insert a JS component allows preparing all the configuration on the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} side and outputting it to the page source using standard tools.
 You should use declarative notation if your JavaScript component requires initialization.

 In Magento 2 there are two ways of declarative notation: